TOSINNIJIS1/React-Ecosystem-Frontend/README.md

 # Instructed and Directed by Shaun Wassell

-# npm install --save-dev @babel/core @babel/cli @babel/preset-env @babel/preset-react
+# npm install --save-dev @babel/core @babel/cli #@babel/preset-env @babel/preset-react
-# @babel/preset-env ==> handle the transformation of es6
+# @babel/preset-env ==> handle the transformation #of es6
 # @babel/preset-react ==> handle jsx properly

 # npm install react react-dom
-# npm install redux-thunk redux-devtools-extension @babel/runtime
+# npm install redux-thunk redux-devtools-extension #@babel/runtime
 <!-- This is the development version of the Babel runtime package we just installed -->
-# npm install --save-dev @babel/plugin-transform-runtime
+# npm install --save-dev @babel/#plugin-transform-runtime
 <!-- Web Pack -->
-# npm install --save-dev webpack@4.32.2 webpack-cli@3.3.2 webpack-dev-server@3.5.1 style-loader css-loader babel-loader
+# npm install --save-dev webpack@4.32.2 #webpack-cli@3.3.2 webpack-dev-server@3.5.1 style-loader
+# css-loader babel-loader

 # Redux Store ==> stores any data
 # Redux Actions => JSON objects consisting of action type and payload.
 <!-- explicitly define the different event that can occur in our application for example you want to sign out === "LOG_OUT_USER -->
-# Redux Reducers => Redux way of specifying what should happen to our Redux store or our central state when a given action occurs
+# Redux Reducers => Redux way of specifying what should happen to our Redux store or our central state when a
+# given action occurs
 <!-- for example when your have "LOG_OUT_USER" action, you logout the user [...]
 Action ===> Reducer ===> Result -->

 # Note
-# Components can only interact with the state by triggering Redux actions ==> This means the only changes that are allowed to take place in our appliction are the changes that we specify in our Reducers.
+# Components can only interact with the state by triggering Redux actions ==> This means the only changes that
+# are allowed to take place in our appliction are the changes that we specify in our Reducers.
 # Unidirectional Data Flow ==> UI Trigger Action --> State is updated ---> Component See Updated State

 # npm install redux react-redux